 In fact, it’s even better if it is made in advance because it gives the cinnamon roll layers a chance to soften up.
 And it will keep well for a few days in the fridge.

-It’s also great for serving a crowd or taking along to a potluck.
-It is a little different than the usual breakfast fare, this cinnamon bun lasagna satisfies the sweet tooth and is simple and quick to make.
+It’s also great for serving a crowd or taking along to a brunch potluck.
+It is a little different than the usual breakfast fare, this raspberry cinnamon bun lasagna satisfies the sweet tooth and is simple and quick to make.

 Raspberry Mocha Cinnamon Roll Lasagna